Kiss (UK radio station): EMAP rebranding and criticism

 EMAP took full control of Kiss 100 as early as 1992, but with Mac having left the station in March 1998, EMAP would embark on a rebranding of the station and to align it with the rest of its radio operations.

-In December 1998, one of stations most popular DJs, Steve Jackson, was dismissed resulting in a high-profile court case, whilst the changes led to criticism from both former presenters and listeners alike, concerned that Kiss 100 was losing its musical direction.
+In December 1998, one of the station's most popular DJs, Steve Jackson, was dismissed resulting in a high-profile court case, whilst the changes led to criticism from both former presenters and listeners alike, concerned that Kiss 100 was losing its musical direction.
 DJs Coldcut, Bob Jones, and Manasseh quit the station in January 1999 in protest at the changes being implemented.
 Other DJs at this time were being lured away by the increasingly dance-oriented BBC Radio 1.

 Mark Story (previously of Magic 105.4) was appointed as the new Director of Music Programming, along with moving the Kiss studios and office to EMAPs main premises at Mappin House, Central London, and creating a new logo.
 Andy Roberts became Kiss Programme Director.

 In July 1999, The Independent reported: "In preparation for the new ad campaign, the biggest in the station's history, EMAP has spent twelve months changing the output of the station.
 Over ten DJs have parted company with the station, including Steve Jackson, who won the Sony breakfast show award this year.
 In the words of Mr Cox [EMAP marketing director], the music on the station has been "smoothed out"."